 By Jane Austen

 I will say that for many, many years I have made a point to revisit a classic novel every summer, usually Jane Austen.
 Pride and Prejudice is a personal favorite, and I like, no LOVE it, for the clever and humorous writing style.
-She was well ahead of her time that Jane Austen! -Kate Wendel, Director of Economic & Workforce Development
+She was well ahead of her time, that Jane Austen! -Kate Wendel, Director of Economic & Workforce Development

 Heartland